 What is Demand in Economics?

-Demand is an economic principle can be defined as the quantity of a product that a consumer desires to purchase goods and services at a specific price and time.
+Demand in Economics is an economic principle can be defined as the quantity of a product that a consumer desires to purchase goods and services at a specific price and time.

 Factors such as the price of the product, the standard of living of people and change in customers’ preferences influence the demand.
 The demand for a product in the market is governed by the Laws of Economics